adi-pr/shopping-cart-project/README.md

 - Update the quantity of items in the cart.
 - Remove items from the cart.
 - Calculate and display the total cost of items in the cart
+- Cart data will be saved even if the page is exited or refreshed